hash-bang/Gander/README.md

 * Track image views - Save the last time an image was accessed
 * Thumbnail for folders - 'Set as folder thumbnail' option
 * In-image thumbnail quick navigation bar to show siblings
-* Random and Random-lock functionality
 * Slideshow functionality (i.e. pause for set time then go next)
 * Image transitions
 * View other file types - e.g. text files, sound, movies
-* Functionality to remember preferred zoom and position of image and restore it when needed
+* Functionality to remember preferred zoom and position of image and restore it on next load
 * Zoom via mouse wheel functionality (maybe hold down a modifier key?)
 * Screen splitting (VIM style)